 Performance Cookies.
 These cookies allow us to count visits and traffic sources so we can measure and improve the performance of our site.
 They help us to know which pages are the most and least popular and see how visitors move around the site.
 All information these cookies collect is aggregated.
 If you do not allow these cookies we will not know when you have visited our site, and will not be able to monitor its performance.

 Functionality Cookies.
 These cookies enable the Sites to provide enhanced functionality and personalisation.
 They may be set by us or by third-party providers whose Services we have added to our pages.
 If you do not allow these cookies then some of these Services may not function properly.

-On some Sites, when technically feasible, we will enable tools to help you make choices about cookies.
+On some Sites, when technically feasible, we will enable tools to help you make choices about cookies and other tracking technologies.
 You may also delete or block cookies at any time by changing your browser settings.
 You can click “Help” in the toolbar of your browser for instruction or review the cookie management guide produced by the Interactive Advertising Bureau available at www.allaboutcookies.org.
 If you delete or block cookies, some features of the Sites may not function properly.

 NEXTEP may provide links on our Sites to other websites that are not under our control.
 We do not endorse or make any warranty of any type regarding the content contained on such websites or products and Services offered on those websites.
 We make no representation regarding your use of such websites.
 Please be aware that we are not responsible for the privacy practices of the operators of other websites.
 We encourage our users to be aware when they leave our Sites and to read the privacy statements of each and every website that collects personal information.
 This Notice applies solely to information collected by us.
 You should read any other applicable privacy and cookies notices carefully before accessing and using such other websites.